ewilliams0305/WebLogger/README.md

 ## Console Commands
 Custom console commands can be created and registered with the logger, after all this is the whole point of CLI.
 To get started using custom commands create a class that implements the ```IWebLoggerCommand``` interface or using the provided ```WebLoggerCommand``` concrete class.
-This class has been provided for your convienve and can be used to create ADHOC commands.
+This class has been provided for your convenience and can be used to create ADHOC commands.

 ### Create a Command
 Define a name for the console command.
-This string will be used as the command key and is what the user would enter into the webpage user interface.
+This string will be used as the command key and is what the user would enter the webpage user interface.
-A friendly description and help should be provided and shuld be descriptive informing the user as to the funtion of the command.
+A friendly description and help should be provided and should be descriptive informing the user as to the function of the command.
 When the WebLogger input receives a matching command key the ```CommandHandler``` will be executed.
 The command handler method will provide your class the `Command` and a list of `args`.
 Args will include a collection of strings that were entered into the CLI command line after the command string.